 Our work can also be understood as one way that we participate in God’s mission.
 Chris Wright, a scholar of the Hebrew Scriptures, endorses a fivefold view of mission that includes evangelism, teaching, compassion, justice, and creation care.
 I would add the work of art and beauty to this list, following the thinking of N.T.
 Wright (not related to Chris).

 As Mark Cahill points out, it’s obvious that not all of these aspects of mission carry over to the life to come.
-Once God has established his perfect justice in the earth, there will be no need to work against injustice (Isaiah 42:1-4).
-When everyone in God’s new creation knows him, there will be no need for evangelism (Jeremiah 31:34).
+Once God has established his perfect justice in the earth, there will be no need to work against injustice (Is.
+42:1-4).
+When everyone in God’s new creation knows him, there will be no need for evangelism (Jer.
+31:34).
 But care for creation, edifying one another in the knowledge of God, and making works of art and beauty will surely still be possible.
 And, if we take Jesus’ words in the parable seriously, whatever the exact nature of our projects, they will be greater than our current endeavors.
 Quite a bit greater.
 In Luke’s version of the parable, the faithful servant was placed over “ten cities” as a reward (19:17).
 Dallas Willard imagines the real-world application of this principle:

 I suspect there will be many surprises when the new creative responsibilities are assigned.
 Perhaps it would be a good exercise for each of us to ask ourselves: Really, how many cities could I now govern under God?
 If, for example, Baltimore or Liverpool were turned over to me, with power to do what I want with it, how would things turn out?
 An honest answer to this question might do much to prepare us for our eternal future in this universe.

 God wants to make us into the kind of people who can be trusted to rule well with him.